Danse avec les stars season 4

 The fourth season of the French version of Dancing with the Stars premiered on TF1 on September 28, 2013.
 Like the previous season, 10 celebrities were paired with 10 professional ballroom dancers.
 Sandrine Quétier and Vincent Cerutti return as the hosts for this season.

+The season was won by Alizée and Grégoire Lyonnet.

 Participants

 The participants of the season were officially announced by TF1 on September 10, 2013 through an online event, though they'd been gradually revealed by various media outlets between April 15 and August 23 and several celebrities had spoken freely of their participation in the press prior to the official reveal.